kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/development_workflow.md

 **11. Update the `NamesNotInDictionary.txt` file using the instructions [below](#updating-namesnotindictionarytxt-file).**

-**12. Once all reviewers sign off on your modifications, then the PR will be squashed and merged.
+**12. Once all reviewers sign off on your modifications, then the PR can be merged.
 Congratulations!
 Your code is now in atmospheric_physics!**

+- If the PR is to `develop`, you should select "Squash and Merge"
+- If the PR is to `main`, DO NOT squash and instead select "Merge Commit"

 ### Updating NamesNotInDictionary.txt file